vmware-archive/code-stream-cli/README.md

 # Note: You cannot change the endpoint name - this
 #       will result in a new endpoint being created
 cs-cli update endpoint --importPath updated-endpoint.yaml
+# Import an endpoint to a specific Project (overriding the YAML)
+cs-cli create endpoint --importPath /path/to/my/endpoint.yaml --project "Field Demo"
 ```

 Delete an endpoint